 Like many jars and bottles of condiments found in my fridge, this one was made by a friend — Chitra, who also blogs at The ABCD’s of Cooking and has a new sauce line called Brooklyn Delhi.
 It’s not necessarily a “chutney,” which has become something of a catch-all for all manners of Indian condiments.
-It’s tomato achaar, a South Indian sauce or relish that can be used for everything from dipping chips in to marinating meats with.
-But for simplicity’s sake, we can call it chutney, and I’m hoping that you have some delicious Indian sauce called that or not easily accessible to you.
-Because it’s also great to mix into beaten eggs for an omelet.
+It’s tomato achaar, a South Indian pickle or relish that can be used for everything from dipping chips in to marinating meats with.
+As I’ve found, it’s also great to mix into beaten eggs for an omelet.
 The flavors permeate every bite, and it’ll smell sensational as the eggs become golden on a pan.

 That’s my one bit of advice if you’re ever feeling a little bored of omelets, or need a diversion from using a lot of rich cheeses to give eggs an umami boost.
 I was actually inspired to make this omelet not by something that I’ve seen Chitra make, but by a humble dish referred to as a Berber omelet, which I encountered on a trip to Morocco several years back.
 Cooked in a tagine with spices and chopped fresh tomato, this egg dish was memorable, and easy to replicate.
 The eggs are beaten and then steamed through more so than browned on a pan like an omelet, so more like the savory steamed eggs of my Chinese mom-bearing youth; but they incorporate fresh ingredients and flavorful spices much like an omelet as we know the word.